Top 10 foods to try in Mexico

 Discover even more foodie getaways, top 10 guides and essential travel info in our travel hub.
 Plus, check out our top 10 travel destinations for 2020.

 For inspiration on Mexican eats, take a look at our Mexican recipes.

 Don’t leave Mexico without trying…

 This popular traditional breakfast dish features lightly fried corn tortillas cut into quarters and topped with green or red salsa (the red is slightly spicier).
 Scrambled or fried eggs and pulled chicken are usually added on top, as well as cheese and cream.
 Chilaquiles are often served with a healthy dose of frijoles (refried beans).

-According to anthropologists, this pre-Hispanic soup was once once used as part of ritual sacrifices.
+According to anthropologists, this pre-Hispanic soup was once used as part of ritual sacrifices.
 These days chicken, pork and vegetarian pozole versions are readily available in more everyday surroundings.
 Made from hominy corn with plenty of herbs and spices, the dish is traditionally stewed for hours, often overnight.
-Once ready to serve, lettuce, radish, onion, lime and chilli are sprinkled on top.
+Once it's ready to serve, lettuce, radish, onion, lime and chilli are sprinkled on top.

-Tacos al pastor
+3. Tacos al pastor

 This historic dish is one of the most popular varieties of tacos, with origins dating back to the 1920s and 30s and the arrival of Lebanese and Syrian immigrants to Mexico.
 To create tacos al pastor (meaning ‘in the style of the shepherd’), thin strips of pork are sliced off a spit, placed on a corn tortilla and served with onions, coriander leaves and pineapple.

 Other delicious options we have are our next level minced beef tacos, tacos dorados de barbacoa and for non-meat eaters, a pescatarian option of beer-battered fish tacos.